automl/DACBench/README.md

 # DAClib
-DAClib is a benchmark library for Dynamic Algorithm Configuration.
+DACBench is a benchmark library for Dynamic Algorithm Configuration.
 Its focus is on reproducibility and comparability of different DAC methods as well as easy analysis of the optimization process.

 ## Installation
-We recommend to install DAClib in a virtual environment.
+We recommend to install DACBench in a virtual environment.
-To install, run the following:
+To install DACBench including the dependencies to run examples:
 ```
 git clone https://github.com/automl/DAClib.git
-cd DAClib
+cd DACBench
-pip install .
+pip install -e .[example]
 ```
 When using the Fast Downward Benchmark, you need to build it separately:
 ```